 Lake Granbury

-A reservoir of the Brazos River, Lake Granbury is a 8,000 acre aquatic playground.
+A reservoir of the Brazos River, Lake Granbury is an 8,000-acre aquatic playground.

-In addition to all of the traditional water activities that you can enjoy on the lake, you can also enjoy the Granbury City Park Beach.
+In addition to the traditional lake water activities, you can enjoy the Granbury City Park Beach.

 Lake Tawakoni